Skip to main content

 Enter values to see recommended total gap

 Timber expansion is a normal and predictable response to moisture.
-When properly understood and managed, it does not weaken timber structures or reduce their lifespan.
+When properly understood and managed, it doesn't weaken timber structures or reduce their lifespan.
+If anything, accounting for movement is a sign of a well-thought-out build — not a flaw in the material.
+The wood is doing what wood does; the trick is designing around it rather than fighting it.

 FAQ – Timber Expansion